 Last Updated on

-This Zobo drink (Hibiscus drink) is refreshing, tasty and insanely easy to make
+Zobo drink (Hibiscus drink) as popularly called in Nigeria is refreshing, tasty and insanely easy to make.

 The weather is getting warmer and better by the day and I really wish it stays this way.
 Lawd!
 I can’t deal with the cold weather.
 Last weekend, the weather was very fair to us here in the UK.
 I decided to grace it by making a very popular drink I grew up having back in Nigeria, Zobo.